3D Printers Are Awesome! Or — What Is a 3D Printer Actually Good For?

 Software

-Software-wise, the latest versions of Ultimaker Cura fully support it out of the box, and Cura is the slicer I usually use to turn my meshes into GCODE files for printing.
-I also tried PrusaSlicer and even though the current version doesn't come with a profile for KP3S, you can find one online and it works fine.
+Software-wise, the latest versions of Ultimaker Cura fully support hundreds of 3D printer models out of the box, and Cura is the slicer I usually use to turn my meshes into GCODE files for printing.
+I also tried PrusaSlicer and even though the current version didn't come with a profile for KP3S, I was able to find one online and it worked fine.
 Still, I find PrusaSlicer's UI/UX experience much more involved compared to Cura, so I don't use it that much.

 Cura screenshot